-To get order forms and information about filling your prescriptions by mail visit our website at www.BlueCrossNC.com/find-a-drug-or-pharmacy or call Customer Service at 1-888-310-4110 (TTY 711) 8 am to 8 pm daily.
+To get order forms and information about filling your prescriptions by mail visit our website at www.Medicare.BlueCrossNC.com or call Customer Service at 1-877-494-7647 (TTY 711) 8 am to 8 pm daily.
 To receive the 2024 benefits, submit mail-order pharmacy prescriptions on or after January 1, 2024.
 If you use a mail-order pharmacy not in the plan's network, your prescription will not be covered.

 Usually, a mail-order pharmacy order will be delivered to you in no more than 7-10 days.
 Make sure you have at least one 14-day supply of medication on hand.
 If you do not have enough, ask your doctor to give you a second prescription for a 30-day supply, and fill it at a retail network pharmacy while you wait for your mail-order supply to arrive.
-If your mail-order shipment is delayed, please call the mail-order pharmacy at the phone number provided in the Pharmacy Directory.
+If your mail-order shipment is delayed, please call mail-order pharmacy at the phone number provided in the pharmacy directory.

 New prescriptions the pharmacy receives directly from your doctor's office.
 After the pharmacy receives a prescription from a health care provider, it will contact you to see if you want the medication filled immediately or at a later time.
-It is important that you respond each time you are contacted by the pharmacy, to let them know whether to ship, delay, or stop the new prescription.
+It is important that you respond each time you are contacted by the pharmacy, to let them know whether to ship, delay, or stop the new prescription and to prevent any delays in shipping.